astronomer/astronomer-processing-user-feedback/README.md

 > [!IMPORTANT]
 > **Demo simplifications:**
-> - All data is read from S3, despite task names suggesting other sources
+> - All data is read from S3, despite task names suggesting other sources.
+Please upload data from the data folder to your s3 bucket
 > - transform_data task passes data through unchanged (customize as needed)
 > - upload_to_s3 task saves to the same S3 folder used for reading